Solano, Nueva Vizcaya: Economy

 Solano is the main commercial and financial center of Nueva Vizcaya.
-It also has the most number of fast food restaurants in the province, including Jollibee, Greenwich Pizza, McDonald's, KFC, Chowking, Mang Inasal, Red Ribbon, Goldilocks and more.
-Solano has the most number of banks among the municipalities in the entire region with 25 banks.
-Major banks such as Metrobank, Banco de Oro, Bank of the Philippine Islands, Philippine National Bank, Landbank, Rizal Commercial Banking Corporation, China Bank as well as rural and regional banks are based here.
+It also has the most number of fast food restaurants in the province and has the most number of banks among the municipalities in the entire region with 25 banks.
+Major banks as well as rural and regional banks are based here.

 Government

+Local government

-Solano, belonging to the lone congressional district of the province of Nueva Vizcaya, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+Solano is part of the lone congressional district of the province of Nueva Vizcaya.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly in polls held every three years.